Ship info

 fruit stations, and an Indian curry station.
 At its busiest times

-it's occasionally difficult to find a table, but if the weather is
+it's occasionally difficult to find a table, but if the weather

-at the Great Outdoor Cafe, which
+drinks at the Great Outdoor Cafe,

-cookies and cake) during the day.
+dogs, pizza, cookies and cake) during the day.

 The last of the no-surcharge dining spots, Las Ramblas,